-The board of directors of Atlas Insurance PCC Limited ensures that the Company adopts the MFSA Corporate Governance Guidelines for Public Interest Companies.
+It has been reported earlier that Atlas Holdings Limited is captured as an insurance holding company under the SII directive and within its corporate structure owns 100% of the Core of Atlas Insurance PCC Limited.
+The PCC adopts the MFSA Corporate Governance Guidelines for Public Interest Companies. a public interest company.
 As a public interest company as well as a large private company as defined under these Guidelines, the Company highlights adherence to this Code in its Annual Report.
-Additionally, as a licensed insurance undertaking, it is also regulated by various rules issued under the Insurance Business Act (Cap 403) and is guided by the EIOPA Guidelines on Systems of Governance and other international models of best practice.
+For this reason the PCC's Board ensures that the Group also adopts the MFSA's principles of good corporate governance for Public Interest Companies.
+Additionally the Group also adheres to various rules issued under the Insurance Business Act (Cap 403) and is guided by the EIOPA Guidelines on Systems of Governance and other international models of best practice.